 Study environment inspections

-Study environment inspections help to promote physical, mental and social well-being in your study community.
+Study environment inspections are an integral part of study community work and help to promote physical, mental and social well-being in your study community.
 In practice, the inspections may check to see if students have time to eat between lectures, whether the ergonomic aspects of study premises are appropriate, and whether students face harassment in their study communities.
+The inspections provide the educational institution with information about the well-being of students and the strengths of the institution itself.
+They also provide FSHS staff with a better understanding of study communities and more tools to support students with the challenges they may encounter in their study environment.

 Study environment inspections required by law began in the early 2010s and are an integral part of the study community work carried out by the FSHS.